 Highline Trail Closure Blessing in Disguise as Gals Enjoy Quiet Chalet

 So we planned to drive at 4:30 a.m. to St. Mary to catch the shuttle and meet Suzie at the pass.
 Her husband Mick would be driving her from their cabin at Lake Five.
 We said if all works out, 8:15 a.m. would be the time.
 And all did work out, even after facing construction between Cutbank Creek and St. Mary; even after trailing a slow car; even after the shuttle driver delayed leaving 10 minutes as he checked messages on his phone..
-We caught the 7:30 shuttle, by now 7:40, which dropped us off at 8:15.
+We caught the 7:30 shuttle, by now 7:40, which dropped us off at 8:15--we did see a bear on the way up, which was a good omen on the day.
 Suzie followed one minute later.
 On the shuttle, the driver told us it was unlikely the pass would reopen that morning.
 A volunteer on the bus was upset at how much was being spent to find the body.
 Others were upset the trails were closed due to this incident.

 We were still hoping, so we asked other shuttle and bus drivers what they knew.
 Katie even tried knocking on the Viistor Center door to try to catch attention of the rangers inside, but they shook their heads.
 So we decided that the Highline wouldn't reopen any time soon; Mick had us all pile in his Highlander, with some of us putting backpacks on our laps and headed to the Loop.
 So now instead of a very long day, we would have short, but steep, hike into the Chalet.

 Before we reached the loop, a very sick grizzly, about two years old, was wandering, staggering off the road and then on the road.
 He caused a huge bear jam both directions.
 We waited and watched for 10 minutes and still no cars were moving.
 Some people got out of their cars to take pictures, prompting Beth to say loudly, "You can't fix stupid."